elekou/expert-advisors/README.md

 The following sections describe each EA in detail.
 For each EA (except the Reaper) a table with back testing results is given.
 Back-testing is done by MT4 Strategy Tester, on a demo account of a 5-point broker (1 PIP = 10 Points) and EUR as the base currency.

+## Risk Warning

+The EAs in this project are provided without any guarantee that they will produce a profit, or at least break even.
+In fact, they can incur significant loss of capital, should you decide to apply them in a live trading account.
+They are designed to work on a platform that performs trades on the foreign exchange market on margin.
+This carries an extremely high level of risk and may not be suitable to all investors.
+Trading on FX with these EAs is definitely not suitable to anyone with limited resources or limited investment/trading experience or low risk tolerance.

+Keep in mind that these EAs are work in progress and provided here for educational purposes only.
+They have never been tested with a live trading account; they have only been tested on a demo account and their results are debatable (quality of historical data, software bugs, limited back-testing period, etc.).
+In other words, if you're using these EAs to risk any amount of money, you're crazy.

 ## Back testing setup

 Back testing is done using MT4 strategy tester, and the history data for EURGBP, EURUSD and GBPUSD available at http://www.histdata.com/.
 History data for 2017 were used.
 To import those data into MT4 History Center, please refer to http://www.histdata.com/f-a-q/metatrader-how-to-import-from-csv/